Hematuria

 Treatment and Management

 The treatment for kidney stones depends on their size and severity.
-For smaller stones, managing pain and increasing fluid intake might be enough to help them pass naturally.
-However, larger stones might require surgical procedures to remove them.
+Kidney stones may pass on their own with increased hydration.
+However, larger stones may require medical procedures to remove or break them down.

 Frequently Asked Questions